ram535ii/scripts/funny_shit_to_remember.md

 # find and replace in command line
 `find . -type f -name '*.txt' -exec sed -i '' s/this/that/ {} +`

+# disable sleeping, you can still lock though!
+`pmset -a sleep 0`